 - Complete the online application (follow the link and select the qualification you wish to apply for)

 - Attach all the necessary supporting documentation as explained below

 - Summer School: 31 October

 Gather and scan your supporting documents before you start.
 As you go through the online application, you will be required to upload your supporting documents as follows:

-1) You are required to provide scanned copies of your official high school or foundation transcripts (awards gained, marks, grades) with your application.
+- You are required to provide scanned copies of your official high school or foundation transcripts (awards gained, marks, grades) with you application.

-2) Students who are basing their application on previous university study are also required to provide scanned copies of the relevant official transcripts.
+- Students who are basing their application on previous university study are also required to provide scanned copies of the relevant official transcripts.
 They may also be required to submit an Educational Credential Evaluators report (ECE).
 If you choose to submit your application through one of our approved agents an ECE report may not be necessary.
-Official University of Otago representatives & agents An assessment of credit for prior study can only be undertaken on receipt of a completed application.
+Official University of Otago representatives and agents.
+An assessment of credit for prior study can only be undertaken on receipt of a completed application.

 As soon as you have completed your online application, your proof of identity document must be posted to:

 The International Office will contact you directly if additional information is required.